 Because your vehicle loses value, you are entitled to a check from the third party’s insurance company if you are not at fault for an accident.
 Many insurance companies’ adjusters are given scripts and will try to lower the amount you are entitled to.
-An attorney’s goal will be to maximize your diminished value claim.
+Your attorney’s goal will be to maximize your diminished value claim.
 In a case of a hit-and-run, you can file a claim against your own insurance company.

 Personal injury protection (PIP) coverage is a component of auto insurance that covers medical expenses, regardless of who is at fault, and often includes lost wages.